BoboTiG/python-mss/docs/source/api.rst

 .. module:: mss.linux

-.. attribute:: LAST_ERROR
+.. attribute:: ERROR

-    :type: dict[str, Any]
+    :type: types.SimpleNamspacedict

-    Contains the latest Xlib or XRANDR function.
+    The `details` attribute contains the latest Xlib or XRANDR function.
+It is a dict.

-    .. versionadded:: 4.0.0
+    .. versionadded:: 5.0.0

 .. class:: MSS